-In today’s fast-paced environment - a crucial task of the software teams is to constantly deliver new value to the clients.
+In today's rapidly evolving landscape, a key responsibility for software teams is to consistently deliver value.
 Different practices have been introduced to make engineering teams more efficient and agile in the software development process.
 For the software teams – it is very important to intercept the required changes and implement new software features smoothly.

 In this article we elaborate the Lead Time for Changes metrics, one of the key DORA metrics.